Back to All Projects

 Winnetka, Illinois, 2009, Residential

-An open first-floor plan allows for a flow between rooms and views through the home.
-The kitchen, now quite large, functions as a place to gather, work and eat around a large center table.
+An open first-floor plan allows for a flow between rooms and views throughout the home.
+The kitchen, now quite large, functions as a place to gather, work, and eat around a large center table.
 The living room is located in the back of the home for views of the garden and easy access to the pool.
-A series of floor to ceiling glass doors allow a conversation between the home and garden.
+A series of floor-to-ceiling glass doors allow a conversation between the home and the garden.

 A dance ensues between the old and new; the past and the rising of something new.
 Two small additions expand the dining and living rooms, their roofs get low and linear to speak to the land and set a stage for the existing Gambrel roofs.
 The stair hall is extended to harvest a third-floor attic for a guest suite.
 A focus on simplicity of detail and authenticity of material set the stage for the next scene both this charming home and those who dwell within it.